Derricbayne/Python-Projects/README.md

-This is just a place to store the Python projects I have been working on
+This is a place to store the Python projects I have been working on for fun and in my free time